FNNDSC/pl-markimg/README.rst

     The name of the input JSON file.
 Default is 'prection.json'

     [-i|--inputImageName <pngFileName>]
-    The name of the input png file.
+    The name of the input image file.
 Default is 'leg.png'

     [-p|--pointMarker <pointMarker>]
     A character that represents a point on the image.
 Default